-A new interface for Windows 11’s Search started rolling out to users alongside April 2022 cumulative update and it’s now available for more people.
+A new interface for Windows 11’s Search is now available for everyone.
 The new interface comes with a feature called ‘search highlights’ which aims to highlight fresh content like illustrations and facts or trending topics from Bing.

 The Search highlights are powered by Bing and they would change frequently to help users learn new topics and discover trending items.
 For example, today is World Penguin Day and Windows Search will present notable facts related to Penguins.
 Likewise, Search will also highlight moments like holidays or other events globally and in your region.

 Microsoft says it wants to deliver “rich, bold and interactive” content to users via Windows Search and search highlights will see further enhancements in the coming months.
 The aim is to share fun illustrations from Bing and help you discover new facts to keep you connected and productive.

 Thankfully, it is possible to turn off the search highlights from Windows Settings.
 When you turn off the search highlights (Bing suggestions), Windows Search will show suggested apps, quick searches from Bing, and top apps.

 As you can see in the above and below screenshots, the Search interface is evolving to become more like a Start menu that makes finding certain stuff much easier and faster.
 For example, you can easily find apps on the homepage of the search without having to search the app in the taskbar or Start.

 Furthermore, Microsoft promises the improve experience by personalizing the experience by taking inputs from your work and school accounts.